itsalways5am/systemMon-theLegacyEdition/README.md

 https://itsalways5am.github.io/systemMon-theLegacyEdition/

 # Learn the ins and outs of InfoSec and DataScience by JUST doing it.
 Only for the fearless.
 So what if you don't know how - you will learn.

-Interested in joining our mission?
-Hit us up and let's see if we are a good match.
+Curious?
+Start by logging your own system data.
+And a whole new world will be revealed.
+Instructions contained within.